Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • Valuable international, ecommerce/digital business skills with an international perspective

-In the first two semesters, you learn key concepts and workplace-related skills needed to build a successful business career.
-In the second year, you focus on specific international business topics and complete a highly sought after domestic or international internship (normally paid by the employer) to give you hands-on work experience that will help you successfully transition to the workplace.
+In year 1, you learn key concepts and workplace-related skills needed to build a successful business career.
+In year 2, you focus on specific international business topics and in the second half of the year, complete a highly sought after internship (normally paid by the employer) to give you hands-on work experience that will help you successfully transition to the workplace.
 Most students receive jobs quickly after graduation and those who decide to pursue further studies do so with more confidence in their strengths and career interests.

 Co-operative education